bradfriedlander/csharp-xml-to-markdown/Documentation/XmlToMarkdown.md

 ## XmlToMarkdown.Program

-This calss contains the main entry point for the application.
+This class contains the main entry point for the application.

 ---